nodejs/node-chakracore/README.md

 ```
 It will create a `android-ndk-r15c` folder.
 Save that path for later.

-### Building the Android library on Linux or Mac OS:
+### Building the Android library on Linux or macOS:

 #### 1) Clone this repo and check out the `mobile-master` branch: